AdaCore/gnatstudio/docs/users_guide/projects.rst

 However, it is generally better to edit it in the context of the extending project, so that the original project can be shared among developers.

-This can be done by clicking on the file in the `Project View`, then selecting the menu `Add To Extending Project`.
+This can be done by clicking on the file in the :guilabel:`Project` view, then selecting the menu :menuselection:`Add To Extending Project`.
 This will popup a dialog asking whether you want GPS to copy the file to the extending project's directory for you.
 GPS might also create some new project files in that directory if necessary, and automatically reload the project as needed.
-From then on, if you use the menu `File->Open From Project`, GPS will first see the file from the extending project.
+From then on, if you use the menu :menuselection:`File --> Open From Project`, GPS will first see the file from the extending project.

 Note that open editors will still be editing the same file they were before, so you should open the new file if needed.

+.. index:: project; editing
 .. _Disabling_Project_Edition_Features:

 Disabling Project Edition Features
 ==================================

-.. index:: project editing

 The project files should generally be considered as part of the sources, and thus be put under control of a version control system.
 As such, you might want